Pelosi says Trump 'insults the memory' of victims in the deadly California wildfires

 "Billions of dollars are sent to the State of California for Forest fires that, with proper Forest Management, would never happen," he wrote.
 "Unless they get their act together, which is unlikely, I have ordered FEMA to send no more money.
 It is a disgraceful situation in lives & money!"

+More than 80 people died and about 14,000 homes were destroyed in California wildfires last year, according to The San Francisco Chronicle.

-Though Trump has pointed at state officials as the culprits for a spate of devastating wildfires, 57 percent of California's 33 million acres of forest are under federal control.
+Though Trump has pointed at state officials as the culprits for the spate of devastating wildfires, 57 percent of California's 33 million acres of forest are under federal control.

+Scientists and fire officials have said climate change — and the dried out trees and shrubs produced by a changing environment — are the real culprits.

 When surveying damage in Paradise, California, last year, Trump said raking the forest floor could help limit the spread of wildfires in the state.